C-Chads/tinygl/README.md

 ### WHAT ARE THE MINIMUM REQUIREMENTS OF THIS LIBRARY?

-SDL 1.2 is required to run the demos I've written.
+SDL 1.2 is required to run most of the demos I've written, but if you don't have SDL you can still check out the library by compiling one of the "Raw Demos" which write their output to a file (At the time of writing this, only gears has been added.)

 SDL is by no means required to compile or use this library.
 SDL is used as a reasonable means of displaying the output of TinyGL for testing.